msawczyn/EFDesigner/docs/Development.md

 C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\Common7\IDE\Extensions\Microsoft\DSL SDK\DSL Designer\15.0\TextTemplates
 ```

-But the `Enterprise` part of that path is there because I'm running Visual Studio Enterprise ...
-YMMV.
+But the `Enterprise` part of that path is there because I'm running Visual Studio Enterprise ... ymmv.

 In the `Dsl` folder you'll find `SerializationHelper.tt`.
 Open it in your favorite text editor.